mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 @function

-Module exports `store` method allowing users to store credentials in the application built-in password manager.
-Function takes `options` object as an argument containing fields necessary to create a login credential.
+Module exports `store` method allowing users to store credentials in the application built-in login manager.
+Function takes an `options` object as an argument containing fields necessary to create a login credential.
 Properties of an `options` depend on type of authentication, but regardless of that, there are two optional callback `onComplete` and `onError` properties that may